nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-02-03.md

 ### Other Noteworthy Mentions

 {{! multiexcerpt name='studio-updates-2020-02-03-bugfix'}}
-- Files in the Studio Designer resources tab can be renamed / moved when the destination name is almost similar ([NXS-5570](https://jira.nuxeo.com/browse/NXS-5570))
+- Files in the Studio Designer resources tab can be renamed/moved when the destination name is almost similar ([NXS-5570](https://jira.nuxeo.com/browse/NXS-5570))
 - Workflow transitions configuration are drawn correctly in all situations ([NXS-4682](https://jira.nuxeo.com/browse/NXS-4682))
-- Canceling changes in a workflow task configuration works correctly ([NXS-5261](https://jira.nuxeo.com/browse/NXS-5261))
+- Cancelling changes in a workflow task configuration works correctly ([NXS-5261](https://jira.nuxeo.com/browse/NXS-5261))
 - Workflow variables are available even if you didn't save the workflow yet ([NXS-5255](https://jira.nuxeo.com/browse/NXS-5255))